gregberge/react-teleporter/CONTRIBUTING.md

 ### Reporting New Issues

 The best way to get your bug fixed is to provide a reduced test case.
 Please provide a public repository with a runnable example.

-## Code Conventions

-Please follow the `.prettierrc` in the project.

 ## License